ikkez/F3-Sugar/Cortex/readme.md

 $tags->news[0]->title; // '10 Responsive Images Plugins'
 ```

+This example shows the inverse way of querying (using the TagModel to find the corresponding news).
+Of cause the can also use a more direct way that offers even more possibilities, therefore check the [has()](#has) method.

 #### many-to-many, unidirectional

 You can use a `belongs-to-many` field config to define a one-way m:m relation.
 This is a special type for many-to-many as it will not use a 3rd table for reference and just puts a list of IDs into the table field, as commonly practiced in NoSQL solutions.
-This is an unidirectional binding, because the counterpart wont know anything about its relation and it's harder to query the reserve way, but it's still a lightweight and useful solution in some use cases.
+This is an unidirectional binding, because the counterpart wont know anything about its relation and it's harder to query the reserve way, but it's still a lightweight and useful solution in some cases.

-Saving works the same way like the other m:m type describes above
+Saving works the same way like the other m:m type described above

 ``` php
 $news->tags = array(4, 7); // IDs of TagModel